Active Power Controls

 Primary frequency response is the response following inertial response that increases the output of generators to balance generation and load.
-This response—also called primary control, frequency-responsive reserve, and governor droop—is typically given by conventional generators with governor controls that adjust output based on the frequency deviation and its governor droop characteristic.
+This response—also called primary control, frequency-responsive reserve, and governor droop—is typically provided by conventional generators with governor controls that adjust output based on the frequency deviation and its governor droop characteristic.
 Tests will analyze how wind power can provide energy in this timeframe to assist in arresting frequency deviation, raising the frequency nadir for a given loss of supply, and stabilizing the system frequency at different time points following a disturbance.

-Automatic generation control
+Automatic generation control (regulation)

 Automatic generation control is used during emergency events and normal conditions.
 Automatic generation control, also called load frequency control and secondary control, is a response slower than primary frequency control that returns the frequency back to its nominal set point (which, in North America, is 60 Hz).
-It also reduces the area control error to ensure that frequency and interchange energy schedules between regions are kept to set points.
+It also reduces the area control error to ensure that frequency and interchange energy schedules between regions are kept to scheduled levels.
 Tests will analyze how wind power can provide this control to stabilize frequency and reduce area control error.